quant-maker/sol-max/README.md

 ## SolanaMM

+Features:
+- Dashboard login.
+- Bump buy with bonding curve check.
+- Mirco buying with MEV support.
+- Sell All.
+- Sell All on Raydium.
+- Close Account.

 Follow these steps to set up the project, configure environment variables, install dependencies, and run the server.
 ## 1. Install Project Dependencies